-Most of all though, Ma was the real moral center of the family.
+Most of all, though, Ma was the real moral center of the family.
 In the following article written for the Missouri Ruralist in 1921, Laura honors her mother’s loving guidance and caring spirit: “Lessons learned at mother’s knee last thru life.”
-In what is probably an original poem, Laura hears her mother’s voice in song like an angel blessing her as she goes to bed.
+In what is probably an original poem, Laura hears her mother’s voice in a song like an angel blessing her as she goes to bed.

 “Mother, A Magic Word”

-The older we grow the more precious become the recollections of childhood’s days, especially our memories of mother.
+The older we grow, the more precious become the recollections of childhood’s days, especially our memories of mother.
 Her love and care halo her memory with a brighter radiance, for we have discovered that nowhere else in the world is such loving self-sacrifice to be found; her counsels and instructions appeal to us with greater force than when we received them, because our knowledge of the world and our experience of life have proved their worth.

 The pity of it is that it is by our own experience we have had to gain this knowledge of their value, then when we have learned it in the hard school of life, we know that mother’s words were true.
-So, from generation to generation we each must be burned by fire before we will admit the truth that it will burn.
+So, from generation to generation, we each must be burned by fire before we will admit the truth that it will burn.

 We would be saved some sorry blunders and many a heart-ache if we might begin our knowledge where our parents leave off instead of experiencing for ourselves, but life is not that way.

-Still mother’s advice does help and often a word of warning spoken years before will recur to us at just the right moment to save us a misstep.
+Still, mother’s advice does help, and often a word of warning spoken years before will recur to us at just the right moment to save us a misstep.
 And lessons learned at mother’s knee last thru life.

 But dearer even than mother’s teachings are little, personal memories of her, different in each case but essentially the same—mother’s face, mother’s touch, mother’s voice:

 Swiftly they flew away.